Alaska Native group, Neiman Marcus settle lawsuit over coat - WTMJ

-The Sealaska Heritage Institute said in a statement on Wednesday that both sides, including 11 other defendants besides Nieman Marcus, agreed to terms “to resolve all disputes between them under U.S. and Tlingit law,” Juneau Public Media reported.
+The Sealaska Heritage Institute said in a statement on Wednesday that both sides, including 10 other named defendants besides Neiman Marcus, agreed to terms “to resolve all disputes between them under U.S. and Tlingit law,” KTOO Public Media reported.

 The Juneau-based institute is the cultural arm of the Sealaska Corp., the Alaska Native corporation for the Tlingit, Haida and Tsimshian people of southeast Alaska.

+Neither Neiman Marcus nor its Alaska-based attorneys in the lawsuit immediately responded to emails from The Associated Press seeking comment.

-Sealaska also said that the Neiman Marcus robe violates the copyright of Clarissa Rizal, a master weaver who created the Ravenstail robe in 1996.
-When she died in 2016, her family obtained the rights to the robe, Adams said.
+Sealaska said the Neiman Marcus robe violates the copyright of Clarissa Rizal, a master weaver who created the Ravenstail robe in 1996.
+When she died in 2016, her family obtained the rights to the robe, Sealaska’s lawyer Jacob Adams said.

 In 2019, Rizal’s heirs registered the robe with the U.S. copyright office, the lawsuit said.
 The copyright was then exclusively licensed to Sealaska.

-Sealaska’s lawyer, Jacob Adams, told the Juneau public radio station that the terms of the settlement were confidential but that “some effects of it may become public.”
+Adams told the Juneau public radio station that the terms of the settlement were confidential but that some effects of it may become public.

 “There are conditions that are being met to meet the Tlingit law aspect and cultural requirement aspect,” Adams said.
 “So, in the future, some things may be seen as a result of the settlement.”